 Travel trailers, for instance, are the kind that can be mounted onto the back of standard cars.
 Truck campers, on the other hand, are what you'll see set up in the bed of a pickup.

-The fifth-wheel travel trailer can have the same amenities as the conventional travel trailer but is constructed with a raised forward section that provides a spacious bi-level floor plan.
-These models are designed to be towed by a pickup truck and are equipped with a device known as a fifth-wheel hitch.
+A fifth-wheel travel trailer can have the same amenities as the conventional travel trailer but is constructed with a raised section in front, which allows for a spacious bi-level floor plan.
+These models are designed to be towed by a pickup truck and are equipped with a fifth-wheel hitch.

 |State||5th Wheel||Travel Trailer||Truck Camper|

 |Kansas||Yes (over 14)||Yes (over 14)||Yes (over 14)|

 * Communications are required between the driver and any passengers traveling in the camper.

 Additional Things to Keep in Mind